sparkflows/sparkflows-docs/docs/user-guide/quick-start/4-create-workflow.rst

 A typical workflow takes one or more datasets, cleans them, joins them and creates an enriched dataset.
 After the enriched dataset is created, you can add additional processors to build machine learning models.

-The steps invoved in creating a workflow are:
+The steps involved in creating a workflow are:

 * Go to Workflows Page.
 * Create an empty workflow.